-This is a common problem in elderly males.
+This is a common problem in older men.
 As men age their prostates become larger and block the flow of urine from the bladder.
 This is usually a problem that has come on gradually.
-It is often first noticed by having to get up at night to urinate.
-This is because as the prostate enlarges it is more difficult to empty the bladder completely.

-If you are to leave the foley catheter (a long, narrow, hollow tube) in and go home with a drainage system, you will need to discuss the best course of action with your caregiver.
+If you are sent home with a Foley catheter and a drainage system, you will need to discuss the best course of action with your health care provider.
 While the catheter is in, maintain a good intake of fluids.
 Keep the drainage bag emptied and lower than your catheter.
-This is so contaminated (infected) urine will not be flowing back into your bladder.
-This could lead to a urinary tract infection.
+This is so that contaminated urine will not flow back into your bladder, which could lead to a urinary tract infection.

-Only take over-the-counter or prescription medicines for pain, discomfort, or fever as directed by your caregiver.
+Only take over-the-counter or prescription medicines for pain, discomfort, or fever as directed by your health care provider.

 SEEK IMMEDIATE MEDICAL CARE IF:

 Your catheter falls out.